scala/docs.scala-lang/_tour/higher-order-functions.md

   be a generated name which is guaranteed to be unique within its scope).

 ## Functions that accept functions
 One reason to use higher-order functions is to reduce redundant code.
-Let's say you wanted functions that could raise someone's salaries by various factors.
+Let's say you wanted some methods that could raise someone's salaries by various factors.
 Without creating a higher-order function, it might look something like this:

 ```tut